 Fundamentally, these forks arise out of different perspectives on transaction history.
 This can happen due to delays in the system.
-As Bitcoin became more and more popular, the blockchain technology they were built on slowed down.
+As Bitcoin became more and more popular, the blockchain technology it was built on slowed down.
 This resulted in the entire system becoming unreliable and the transaction fees getting more expensive.

 Because of this slowdown, Bitcoin needed to create a solution that would scale as more users bought and sold the product.
 That’s where the forks came in.

 Forks allow for a different development structure and experimentation within the Bitcoin platform, without compromising the original product.
 The original Bitcoin was developed on 1-megabyte blocks, which was limiting as the cryptocurrency scaled and became more popular.
 These forks can be developed on larger blocks, and they result in a brand new currency.

 There are two types of Bitcoin forks—"soft forks" and "hard forks."
 Here is how they work.

 Hard forks are new versions of Bitcoin that are completely split from the original version.
 There are no transactions or communications between the two types of Bitcoin after a hard fork.
 They are separate from each other, and the change is permanent.

 If you are running the older Bitcoin software, you will no longer be able to interact with users who upgraded to the newer software, and vice versa.
-This is basically creating two types of currency, but in this case the currency is not interchangeable.
+This is basically creating two types of currency, but in this case, the currency is not interchangeable.